aijony/anki-swedish-kelly/README.md

 ## Usage

-This contains 8000+ of the most frequently used Swedish vocab terms (more or less) from the [Kelly](https://spraakbanken.gu.se/en/resources/kelly) database.
+This contains approximately 8000+ of the most frequently used Swedish vocab terms from the [Kelly](https://spraakbanken.gu.se/en/resources/kelly) database.
 There are colors for verb and noun inflections, and real human native speakers for almost every card.